 Hardiness Of Rubber Plants

-Even though they are commonly sold as houseplants, rubber plants are actually tender evergreen perennial trees.
+Even though they are commonly sold as houseplants, rubber tree plants are actually tender evergreen perennial trees.
 So, if you live in zone 10 or higher, then you can grow them in your garden.

 Though they are hardy down to 35F, they prefer warmer temperatures.
 So be sure to bring them back indoors before it gets below 50F outside, or they may suffer from the transition.